 Violations of public policy: The term "public policy" refers to the doctrine on which social laws are based.
 These are laws that exist for the benefit of everyone in our society.
 It is a violation of public policy for an employer to fire an employee for engaging in actions such as participating in jury duty or taking time to vote.
 It is also illegal to fire someone because he or she filed a workers' compensation claim for an injury sustained on the job or refused to break the law, lie under oath or engage in discriminatory behavior.
-The public policy exception extends to whistleblowers, but only when it concerns health and safety, violations of the law, illicit activities or unethical business practices.
+The public policy exception extends to whistleblowers, but only when it concerns health and safety, violations of the law, illicit activities, or unethical business practices.
 Forty-three states including California have adopted public policy exceptions.

 Written employment contracts: Such contracts are typically offered only to executives and upper management.
 It is a legally binding agreement and both employer and employee must abide by the terms and conditions spelled out in the contract.
 When the employer fires the employee in violation of a written contract, the employee has a basis for a wrongful termination case.

 Implied contract of employment: An implied contract is an agreement that is not in writing between an employer and employee.
 For example, you may have an implied contract with your employer if they made statements regarding your job security or verbally promise you a specific job title.
-Also, when employers tell employees their rights and duties of employment are in the companies published handbook, the employer has a legal duty to not terminate an employee as long as he or she is complying with the guidelines in the handbook.
+Also, when employers tell employees their rights and duties of employment are in the company published handbook, the employer has a legal duty to not terminate an employee as long as he or she is complying with the guidelines in the handbook.
 In such cases, the employee handbook serves as the implied contract of employment.

 Covenant of good faith: A "covenant" is defined as a promise or an agreement.
 A covenant of good faith in the context of employment is an agreement between an employer and employee to deal with each other honestly and fairly.
 A covenant of good faith resembles an implied contract.
 The unspoken agreement here is that the worker will continue to keep his or her job until they follow the rules with honesty and fairness.
 A breach in the covenant occurs when an employee is terminated in spite of performing all job duties faithfully.
 For example, when a company fires an employee right before he or she is to retire just to avoid paying full retirement benefits, will be considered a breach of good faith.

 Constructive discharge: This is also known as "constructive termination" and essentially means that the employee quit, but only because they were forced out by the employer's behavior.
 Since the worker did not voluntarily resign, he or she is considered terminated.
 This situation occurs when an employer deliberately changes an employee's working conditions and work environment to make it intolerable for him or her to continue.
 Employees who resign in this manner are usually ineligible for unemployment benefits.
-If you were forced out of your job, be it due to harassment, discrimination or a hostile work environment, it is important that you talk to an experienced employment lawyer to better understand your rights.
+If you were forced out of your job, be it due to harassment, discrimination, or a hostile work environment, it is important that you talk to an experienced lawyer to better understand your rights.

 Federal Laws And Wrongful Termination

-The Equal Employment Opportunity Commission or EEOC is responsible for enforcing the federal laws that make it illegal for employers to discriminate employees because of their protected characteristics such as race, color, religion, gender, sexual orientation, national origin, age, disability, pregnancy or genetic information such as family medical history.
+The Equal Employment Opportunity Commission or EEOC is responsible for enforcing the federal laws that make it illegal for employers to discriminate against employees because of their protected characteristics such as race, color, religion, gender, sexual orientation, national origin, age, disability, pregnancy, or genetic information such as family medical history.
 Discriminating against an employee violates federal law.
 It is also against federal law to fire an employee because he or she complained about discrimination, filed a discrimination charge or participated in an employment discrimination investigation or lawsuit.

 Attorneys Win Larger Employment Verdicts

-Even though you can file a complaint with the EEOC, which doesn't necessarily require legal representation, it would still be in your best interest to retain the services of a knowledgeable and experienced Los Angeles employment lawyer.
+Even though you can file a complaint with the EEOC, which doesn't necessarily require legal representation, it would still be in your best interest to retain the services of a knowledgeable and experienced lawyer.
 Attorneys have the legal expertise that is needed to uncover evidence and determine the nature and scope of your case.

 Your attorney can also force your employer to turn over crucial documentation such as copies of internal records you may not even know about or have access to such as your personnel file, company financial records, employment policies, internal emails and memos, and even security or surveillance camera footage.